OleHolmNielsen/ITwiki/docs/Lenovo_SD665_V3.rst

 The detailed steps in the procedure are:

-1. All pairs of SD665_V3_ nodes must be upgraded together.
+1. All trays/pairs of SD665_V3_ nodes must be upgraded together because of the SharedIO adapter..
    Make a Slurm_ system reservation of the nodes or drain the nodes in Slurm_, so they don't run any jobs before you proceed to the next step.